What Is Making Tax Digital?

 MTD for Income Tax in Xero

-Xero has been part of HMRC’s MTD for ITSA pilot programme and is ready for the April 2026 launch.
+Xero has been part of the ITSA pilot programme and is ready for the launch.
 If you’re a sole trader or landlord using Xero, the software handles:

-• Quarterly updates – submit your income and expense summaries every quarter directly from Xero
+• Quarterly updates – send quarterly updates of income and expense summaries directly from Xero

-• Digital record keeping – your Xero records satisfy HMRC’s digital record requirements
+• Digital record keeping – your Xero records meet the digital record requirements

-• Final declaration – at the end of the tax year, submit your final figures through Xero (replacing the old self assessment tax return)
+• Final declaration – at the end of the tax year, submit your final figures through Xero (replacing the old annual tax return)

 • Multiple income sources – if you have both self-employment and property income, Xero handles separate submissions for each

-To use Xero for MTD submissions, you need to connect your Xero account to HMRC.
+To use Xero for MTD submissions, you connect your Xero account once.
 This is a one-time setup:

-1. In Xero, go to Accounting > Reports > VAT Return (for VAT) or the MTD for Income Tax section
+1. In Xero, go to Accounting > Reports > VAT Return (for VAT) or the Income Tax section

-3. You’ll be redirected to the HMRC Government Gateway login page
+3. You will be redirected to the Government Gateway login page

 4. Enter your Government Gateway credentials and grant Xero permission to submit on your behalf